 Apply for a work permit first – Although this might sound a little backwards, if you do want to convert your tourist visa to a non-immigrant B visa, you must first apply for a work permit at the labor office in your area of Bangkok or, if outside Bangkok, in your area of Thailand.

-After for non-immigrant B visa – Once your application for a work permit has been accepted at the labor office, they will give you a form that you must then submit with the rest of your application paperwork for your non-immigrant B at the Thai immigration bureau.
+What you will need for a non-immigrant B visa – Once your application for a work permit has been accepted at the labor office, they will give you a form that you must then submit with the rest of your application paperwork for your non-immigrant B at the Thai immigration bureau.

 Your application paperwork should include everything that is mentioned on the Ventiane, Laos embassy website and, if it doesn’t, you will be turned away until you your application package documentation is complete.

-You will also have to and submit a copy of the Application for Visa form (form number TM87), a copy of which can be downloaded straight from the Thai Immigration Bureau’s website, as well as pay a fee of 2,000 baht or approximately $65.
+You will also have to submit a copy of the Application for Visa form (form number TM87), a copy of which can be downloaded here, as well as pay a fee of 2,000 baht or approximately $65.

 Once all of this paperwork has been handed in and certified to be correct, you will be given a receipt and told when to return to pick up your non-immigrant B visa.
-My last one took just three days, so it’s often not very long.
+My last one took just four days, so it is often not very long.